Best Practices in Research Reporting

 Research submitted to PLOS must comply with internationally-accepted standards for research practice and reporting, including data management, figure preparation, reproducibility, and reporting guidelines.

 We reserve the right to enforce standards that may be more strict than local legal or ethical frameworks.
 Issues discovered after publication will be addressed according to guidelines of the Committee on Publication Ethics (COPE) and may lead to a correction, retraction, or expression of concern.
 We may also contact authors’ institutions as appropriate.

 PLOS has partnered with protocols.io, an independent Open Access platform, to facilitate the communication of laboratory methodological details to increase reproducibility.
 We recommend depositing laboratory protocols at protocols.io.
-Read the methods guidelines for details.
+Read the materials and methods guidelines for details.

 Clinical protocols, and protocols for observational and other non-laboratory investigations, may be uploaded as supporting information.
 Read the supporting information guidelines for formatting details.

 Authors are expected to comply with standard reporting guidelines for study designs.
 Check the EQUATOR Network for reporting instructions and supporting documentation.
 Documentation for specific studies should be uploaded as supporting information during manuscript submission.
 Read the submission guidelines.

 Clinical trial reports must adhere to the relevant reporting guidelines for their study design, such as CONSORT for randomized controlled trials, TREND for non-randomized trials, and other specialized guidelines as appropriate.

 Reports of systematic reviews and meta-analyses must adhere to the PRISMA statement as a guide, and include a completed PRISMA checklist and flow diagram to accompany the main text.
 Blank templates of the checklist and flow diagram can be downloaded from the PRISMA web site.